Best Cafes in Chiang Mai (Quiet, Quality Spots to Work & Slow Down)

 I was staying literally next door at the time, so I’d just carry my laptop over without even using a bag.
 It became my default spot for quiet mornings — working, or just casually browsing online.

-They’ve got solid coffee, teas, and snacks, and the whole place has a relaxed, family-run feel.
-There’s even a laundromat downstairs, so you can get your laundry done while you work — oddly practical.
+They’ve got solid coffee, teas, and snacks, and the whole place has a relaxed, family-run feel—exactly the kind of setup you’ll find in some of the best cafes in Chiang Mai.
+There’s even a laundromat downstairs, so you can get your laundry done while you work—oddly practical.

 It also sits right between the Old City and Nimman, making it easy to head in either direction after.
 You can check more details here: Chapter One cafe.